Kikobeats/js-mythbusters/v8-tips/float-number.md

-# Float Number are expensive
+# Floating-Point Numbers are expensive

 V8 uses tagging to represent values efficiently when types can change.